2024 Key Democratic House Races

 U.S. House Member, Ohio-District 9

 A member of the House since 1983, Kaptur ran unopposed in the March 19 primary.
 She is the longest-serving woman in congressional history.
-She will face Republican Derek Merrin in the Nov.
+She faces Republican Derek Merrin in the Nov.
 5 general election.

 Ohio-13